FeDXL: Provable Federated Learning for Deep X-Risk Optimization: Introduction

-Although optimization of CPR can be solved by existing algorithms in a centralized learning setting~\citep{DBLP:journals/mp/WangFL17,DBLP:journals/siamjo/GhadimiRW20,DBLP:conf/nips/HuZCH20,wang2022finite,DBLP:conf/nips/QiLXJY21,DBLP:conf/aistats/0006YZY22,DBLP:journals/corr/abs-2203-00176,Chen_2021}, extension of the existing algorithms to the FL setting is {\bf non-trivial}.
-This is different from the extension of centralized algorithms for ERM to the FL setting.
-In the design and analysis of FL algorithms for ERM, the individual machines compute local gradients and update local models and communicate periodically for averaging models.
+Although DXO can be solved by existing algorithms in a centralized learning setting~\citep{DBLP:conf/nips/HuZCH20,wang2022finite}, extension of the existing algorithms to the FL setting is {\bf non-trivial}.
+This is different from the extension of centralized algorithms for ERM problems to the FL setting.
+In the design and analysis of FL algorithms for ERM, the individual machines compute local gradients and update local models and communicate periodically to average models.
 The rationale of local FL algorithms for ERM is that as long as the gap error between local models and the averaged model is on par with the noise in the stochastic gradients by controlling the communication frequency, the convergence of local FL algorithms will not be sacrificed and is able to enjoy the parallel speed-up of using multiple machines.
-However, this rationale is not sufficient for developing FL algorithms for CPR optimization due to the challenges mentioned above.
+However, this rationale is not sufficient for developing FL algorithms for DXO optimization due to the challenges mentioned above.